Adam-Jimenez/notes-technical-analysis/2-DowTheory.md

 - an accumulation phase,
 - a public participation phase,
 - a distribution phase.

-The accumulation phase represents informed buying by the mo st astute investors.
+The accumulation phase represents informed buying by the most astute investors.
 If the previous trend was down, then at this point these astute investors recognize that the market has assimilated all the so-called "bad" news.
 The public participation phase, where most technical trend-followers begin to participate, occurs when prices begin to advance rapidly and business news improves.
 The distribution phase takes place when newspapers begin to print increasingly bullish stories;
 when economic news is better than ever; and when speculative volume and public participation increase.
 During this last phase the same informed investors who began to "accumulate"